STEllAR-GROUP/hpx/docs/sphinx/manual/building_hpx.rst

 .. note::

-   When building Boost using gcc please note that it is always a good idea to specify a ``cxxflags=-std=c++11`` command line argument to ``b2`` (``bjam``).
+   When building Boost using gcc, please note that it is always a good idea to specify a ``cxxflags=-std=c++11`` command line argument to ``b2`` (``bjam``).
-   Note however, that this is absolutely necessary when using gcc V5.2 and above.
+   Note, however, that this is absolutely necessary when using gcc V5.2 and above.

 .. list-table:: Software prerequisites for |hpx| on Windows systems